joshua-hub/multi-agentic/README.md

 1. Clone this repository
 2. Configure the Docker Compose file if needed
-3. Run `docker compose --build up`
+3. Run `docker compose up --build`
 4. Access the UI at http://localhost:3000

 ### Configuration